ian-swartz/Deals-N-Discounts/README.md

 - Implemented MongoDB Atlas integration
   - Had to relink to database
   - Restructured so the connect string (secret) wasn't hard coded/visible
-- When users register then no longer have to relogin
+- When users register they no longer have to relogin
-- Fixed some styling and bugs regarding linking to the database
+- Fixed some styling, formatting, and bugs regarding linking to the database

 ---